 The chain will link again.

-To send flowers to Wilbur's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wilbur “Dickie” Hayes, please visit our floral store.

 St. Augustine Church